PramodSuthar/PramodSuthar/README.md

 <!-- TODO: Add last video link -->

 - :computer: I’m currently working at Creator.co
-- 🤔 I’m also looking for teammates in Valorant:facepunch::skin-tone-3: and Fifa⚽.
+- 🤔 I’m also looking for teammates in Valorant:facepunch: and Fifa⚽.
 - 📫 How to reach me: pramodsuthar@mail.com.

 #### Top Technologies